mohamed-faouzi/Python-Basics/README.md

-Hello every one this is a form with a nav bar
+Hello every one this is python exercices